 What is Pil Pil Sauce?

 Pil Pil sauce is typically made with skin-on salt cod (bacalao), lots of garlic, lots of olive oil, and a little bit of spice (or herbs).
-The garlic is sauteed until golden and then removed.
+First, the garlic is sautéed until golden and then removed.

-The fish is then cooked very briefly in the garlic oil and removed.
-At this point the garlic and spices are added back in and the oil is whisked vigorously, sometimes for up to 10 minutes, until emulsified to the desired thickness.
+Next the fish is then cooked very briefly in the garlic-infused oil and removed.
+At this point the garlic and spices are added back in and the oil with some of the white protein bits left in the pan is whisked vigorously, sometimes for up to 10 minutes, until emulsified to the desired thickness.

 Fresh Cod vs Frozen Cod vs Salt Cod